-Foremost, it is crucial to plan the pregnancy reasonably.
-If you are sure that you cannot handle the expenses right now, wait for a few more years to bring the baby to the world.
+Foremost, it is crucial to do financial planning for pregnancy reasonably.
+If you are sure that you cannot handle the expenses right now, wait for a few more years to bring the baby into the world.
 Plan well in advance.
 This would require excellent communication and understanding between partners, which is totally easily achievable!

 Obviously, the decision is always up to you.
 The above suggestion only attempts to provide a simplistic view of the situation, helping parents take an informed decision.

-The health insurance plans are most commonly chosen by couples, soon after their marriage usually when they want it to cover pregnancy.
-Several providers offer maternity insurances, so you will have to compare the benefits and choose the most suitable plan with a range of benefits for you and your family.
+Health insurance plans are most commonly chosen by couples, soon after their marriage usually when they want it to cover pregnancy.
+Several providers offer maternity insurance, so you will have to compare the benefits and choose the most suitable plan with a range of benefits for you and your family.

 The usual coverage areas include:

-Hospitalization: Do confirm whether the terms and conditions are comprehensive in including everything from cost of medicines, doctor visits, anesthetist, surgeon fees, room rent, boarding charges, and nurse fees
+Do confirm whether the terms and conditions are comprehensive in including everything from the cost of medicines, doctor visits, anesthetist, surgeon fees, room rent, boarding charges, and nurse fees.

-Pre-hospitalization expenses: Check the time allowed in pre-hospitalization clause
+Check the time allowed in a pre-hospitalization clause.

-Post-hospitalization expenses: Look up the limit specified in the post- duration
+Look up the limit specified in the post duration.

-Safe delivery and new born cover: This clause should also cover potential pregnancy complications
+This clause should also cover potential pregnancy complications.

 Health plans such as these are eligible for tax exemptions under Section 80D of the Income Tax Act.
-Always verify the basic aspects such as cashless hospitalization, availability of in-house claim settlement (no third party administrator), extensive medical network with good facilities, and a competent customer support staff.
+Always verify the basic aspects such as cashless hospitalization, availability of in-house claim settlement (no third-party administrator), extensive medical network with good facilities, and competent customer support staff.

-The life insurance plan is usually chosen by the father as a long-term assurance of the child’s safe future, even when he is not around by an unfortunate and untimely demise.
-No one can predict life, and you should always plan ahead to make it ultimate safe for the people who love you.
+The father usually chooses the life insurance plan as a long-term assurance of the child’s safe future, even when he is not around by an unfortunate and untimely demise.
+No one can predict life, and you should always plan ahead to make it ultimately safe for the people who love you.
 Even after your unwanted demise, your absence should not be a hindrance to the happy life of your family.